Australian Early Development Census

-The Australian Early Development Census (AEDC) is a nationwide initiative that measures the development of children in their first year of full-time school, providing comprehensive data on the health, well-being, and learning outcomes of Australian children.
+The Australian Early Development Census (AEDC) is a nationwide data collection that measures the development of children at the time they start their first year of full-time school in Australia.
+Conducted every three years since 2009, the AEDC provides population-level data on children's health, wellbeing, language and learning across various developmental domains.
+The AEDC data is used to inform early childhood policy, planning and research.

 Background

-First introduced in 2009, the AEDC is conducted every three years across all states and territories of Australia, covering approximately 305,000 children.
-The results of the AEDC are used by policymakers, educators, and health professionals to inform the development of programs and policies aimed at improving the early childhood development outcomes of all Australian children.
+First introduced in 2009, the AEDC is conducted every three years across all states and territories of Australia, covering around 300,000 children in each collection cycle.
+The results are used by government, policymakers, educators, and health professionals to support evidence informed decision-making in the development of programs and policies.